doctrine/DoctrineCacheBundle/README.md

     }
     ```

-Read the [documentation](Resources/doc/index.rst) to elarn how to configure and
+Read the [documentation](Resources/doc/index.rst) to learn how to configure and
 use your own cache providers.